Helping to Protect Reliability

 - Preventive Maintenance: We regularly maintain our generating plants, including the use of freeze protections for sensitive equipment.

-- Flood Mitigation: We are taking steps in the Carolinas to help protect critical infrastructure from the threat of flooding, including improved flood mitigation barriers around substations and, in some instances, raising or relocating essential systems.
+- Flood Mitigation: We are taking steps to help protect critical infrastructure from the threat of flooding, including improved flood mitigation barriers around substations and, in some instances, raising or relocating essential systems.

 The resiliency of a regulated utility